matea-nikolac/Harry-Potter-React-App/README.md

 ![Screenshot 2023-06-27 at 18 23 28](https://github.com/matea-nikolac/Harry-Potter-React-App/assets/62067357/90b819fc-5bce-44bd-8e31-1414d4f1c665)

 ## Wins
 A significant 'Win' in pair coding the Harry Potter app was the efficient collaboration and knowledge sharing between me and my coding partner.
 By working together, we tackled challenges effectively, leveraging our strengths and arriving at innovative solutions.

 ## Key Takeaways
-The key takeaways from the Harry Potter app project include:

 * Enhanced understanding of working with external APIs and integrating them into applications, leading to improved skills in handling API requests and data manipulation.
 * Gain of experience in utilizing React, Bootstrap, and SCSS for building web applications, enabling familiarity with their features and capabilities.
 * Improved comprehension of the useEffect hook and axios library, deepening knowledge of asynchronous operations and handling API responses effectively.